Excerpts from the book

 Recent years have witnessed a most welcome tendency to return to the use of ancient techniques for Baroque keyboard playing.
 These techniques are essential to achieve a stylish performance of Baroque music.
 The well-known Dutch harpsichordist Ton Koopman wrote that he found “foolish to try and play old organ and harpsichord music using modern techniques.
 If one regards old fingerings as means of articulation, they appear extremely refined and effective.”

 Unfortunately, there are still very few teachers and players using early techniques.
 One reason is that it is hard to find a reliable set of systematic rules.
-Old treatises like F. Couperin's and modern methods like Maria Boxall's give many examples, but they alone are not sufficient, and sometimes they even include contradictory examples.
+Old treatises like F. Couperin's and modern methods like Maria Boxall's provide many examples, but they alone are not sufficient, and sometimes they even include contradictory examples.
 The main difficulties for the modern performer arise in scale passages; however, these can be easily fingered and played with ancient techniques, provided we are able to keep in mind the manifold possibilities these techniques actually provide.

 The method in this book consists of a comprehensive set of Baroque fingering rules ... .
 I am deeply indebted to Maria Boxall and to Mark Lindley: without their pioneering work in the field, this work would not have been possible.